-Students should contact their College Hardship Officer to request an application form and discuss their application.
-The College Hardship Officer varies across colleges but could be your Senior Tutor, Bursar or Academic Administrator.
-Please contact your college office if you are unsure of who to contact.
+Students should contact their college hardship officer to request an application form and discuss their application.
+The hardship officer varies across colleges but could be your Senior Tutor, Bursar or Academic Administrator.
 Complete application forms should be submitted by the student or their college to Student Fees and Funding as soon as possible and by the appropriate deadline listed below.
-The form include sections for the student, college and tutor or supervisor to complete, and applications will only be considered if all sections have been completed.
+The form includes sections for the student, tutor or supervisor and college hardship officer to complete, and applications will only be considered when all sections and evidence have been received.

 Applications are considered by the University Hardship Committee, which meets termly.
 The relevant dates are listed below:

 Thursday of Week 6

 Hilary term 2020

 Trinity term 2020